chkware/chkware.github.io/docs/setup/setup-cli-dev.md

 #### Build package

-Run following to build packages to be uploaded to Pypi.
+Run following to build packages to be uploaded to PyPI.

 ```shell
 poetry build